thural/Rock-Paper-Scissors/README.md

-# Rock_Paper_Scissors
+# rock_paper_scissors
-Creating the game as a web app from scratch using JS for an assignment by The_Odin_Project
+Creating game as a web app using JavaScript without any framework yet The web game is functional at this point
+UI decorations will be done later